 In addition to our fees for our time spent dealing with the matter, there may be additional costs that you have to pay, these are called disbursements.
 Disbursements are sums of money which we would pay out to third parties on your behalf in connection with your instruction.
 More details about disbursements are set out below.

 VAT will also be charged on our fees and usually on disbursements.

-We will be able to give you details of the costs which would be incurred for your matter, and which individuals would work on your matter, if you decide to instruct us.
+We will be able to give you details of the individuals who would work on your matter, if you decide to instruct us.

 Timescales